THE STORY OF TRIBELESS

 There was just something about sharing stories with like-minded strangers.
 It stripped us of our facades; allowed us to connect on a deeper level.

 A high-flying corporate banker actually came to a session in tattered shorts and no make-up.
 “You said to come as myself, so here I am,” she told us, grinning.
-(She became one of our Tribeless Hosts in KL.)
+(She eventually became one of our Tribeless Hosts in KL.)

 As the number of Conversations grew, an interesting pattern started to emerge.